carrotquest/ios-sdk/README.md

 ## Double notifications

-We're delivering messagis via 2 channels, thus same notification can be received twice.
+Because messages can arrive through two channels, the same notification may be delivered twice.
 Examples: when logging out or quickly deleting a notification there is a possibility of getting the same notification.
-Notification Service Extension should be created to prevent such behaviour.
+Notification Service Extension should be created to prevent such behavior.
 Choose your project in files list of Xcode, then File/New/Target/Notification Service Extension.

 After that register in AppGroup [Apple Developer Portal](https://developer.apple.com/account/resources/identifiers/list/applicationGroup).
 Identifier App Group should be unique and start with "group.", otherwise it would not be accepted by Xcode.
 ​